ThomasBaldi/STUDY-EP-stock-sales/README.md

 This will create the user that will interact and have all access to the database of the system.

-5. Run `CREATE DATABASE StockSalesDB;` to create the databse/schema.
+5. Run the querry `CREATE DATABASE StockSalesDB;` to create the databse/schema.
 6. Go back to Vscode, create a .env file at the main branch of the directory (same level as app.js), and copy paste the following variables in it (make sure also to save):

 (The token secret could be anything, I decided to create a token from the terminal by running node and generating the above token secret with crypto. )